rspeer/dominiate/README.md

 Installation
 ------------
 This isn't yet end-user code.
-You need a reasonable development environment with a command line to use the Minion.
+You need a reasonable development environment with a command line to use Dominiate.

 First, acquire node.js (v0.4 or later) and npm (the Node Package Manager).
 The best way to do this differs by operating system and changes a lot.